madolinn/RimWorld_SmeltDesignations/README.md

 # RimWorld_SmeltDesignations
 A Mod for RimWorld.
-Designate specific items instead of rolling the dice.
+Designate specific items for smelting instead of rolling the dice.